-Bringing a puppy home the first night is a huge and exciting moment for you, the puppy and the family (that includes other dogs or pets at home).
-But now you have to face your first challenge which is how to deal with crate training puppy first night.
+Bringing a puppy home the first night is a huge and exciting moment for you, the puppy, and the family (that includes other dogs or pets at home).

 If you follow these easy steps you’re going to do just fine and enjoy your first few days with the family’s newest member.